Hey-Lees/make-price-cost-indicators/README.md

 # (ii) Building cost data downloaded from Statistics New Zealand
 # (iii) Concordance data

-# Sale and price data from Core Logic
+# Sale and price data from Core Logic.
+These files need to obtained from MBIE
 # (i) Sales.rda, Dwelling.rda

 # Building costs data is: